 A phrase "the dust of the Rabbi" is used to depict one who is so close to the rabbi in their everyday walk that they could not help but have their dust ...aka their integrity, relationship with God, and lifestyle rub off on them.
-Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach God's love, sharing with others the truth of Christ.
+Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach God's love, while sharing with others the truth of Christ.
 Our goal is to focus on making students as effective as possible in their personal journey with Christ, helping them know Christ and experience Him in fresh ways through discipling, community, study, and integration of Christ into their leadership and everyday life.
 Come and join in Kaleo discipleship and get ready to grow!
-Contact the Discipleship office above the bookstore in the Student Life area for more information.
+Contact the Discipleship office above the bookstore in the Student Life area of visit hbu.edu/kaleodiscipleship for more information.

-Service and Missions
+Kaleo Service and Missions

 Service and mission opportunities are a great way for students to serve and develop a deeper understanding of how Jesus works in places at home and all around the world.
 These opportunities provide academic, cross-cultural, hands-on experiences to prepare students for service and missions.
 Throughout the year, teams of students, faculty and staff are living out the gospel here in Houston and around the world.
 Local service opportunities are shared through various student organizations, Freshman Year Experience, and local partners intended to deepen relationships with God and each other.
-Check out hbu.edu/service to learn more about service and mission opportunities at HBU.
+Check out https://doi.org/10.1001/jbu.edu/kaleodiscipleship to learn more about service and mission opportunities at HBU.